-The next step, once you have identified customer needs, is to commit yourself to meet them.
+Once you have identified customer needs, the next step is to commit yourself to meet them.
 But you can’t stop there.
 To provide exceptional service, you need to go the extra mile to show customers how important they are to your organization.

-In Module Four, you will learn how to identify and address customer needs, understand the customer’s situation, staying outside the box, meeting the basic needs of customers, meeting the special needs of customers, going the extra mile, and measuring your customer efforts.
+In Module Four, you will learn how to identify and address customer needs, understand the customer’s situation, stay outside the box, meet customers’ basic needs, meet the special needs of customers, go the extra mile, and measure your customer efforts.

 Generating Return Business